vanus-labs/docs/content/cloud-docs/source/aws-mysql/setup.md

 ---

-**Perform the following steps to configure your Amazon RDS MySQL Source:**
+**Perform the following steps to configure your Amazon RDS MySQL Source**

 ## Step 1: Setup A Mysql database server in AWS using RDS